YungMoje/alx-system_engineering-devops/README.md

-This is a new repo
-This repository contains various scripts
+This repo contains various scripts